yash-shirsath/titans/readme.md

 This repository is my attempt to implement Titans: Learning to Memorize at Test Time. https://arxiv.org/abs/2501.00663

 The main ideological predecessor to this paper is Learning to Learn at Test Time (https://arxiv.org/abs/2407.04620) which describes test-time-training layers.
 The idea is that the outer optimization loop (next token prediction) is responsible for training most parameters.
-However, during a single forward pass, another inner optimization loop optimizes a smaller set of parameters to learn as the model reads a sequence.
+However, during each forward pass, another inner optimization loop optimizes a smaller set of parameters to learn as the model reads a sequence.

-Titans extends TTT by introducing momentum and forget gates to the memory architecture as well as presenting three ways to integrate memory into a vanilla transformer (memory as context, memory as gate, and memory as layer).
+Titans extends TTT by introducing momentum and forget gates to the memory architecture as well as presenting three ways to integrate memory into a vanilla transformer (memory as context, memory as gate, and memory as layer) while obfuscating many implementation details behind a veneer of handwavy biology.

-This repo mainly focusses on memory as context.
+This repo implements the memory as context architecture.

 # Design Decisions